microsoft/azure-shortcuts-for-java/README.md

 Everything that is explicitly documented in this readme is being tested.
 The samples are excerpts from automation tests.
 Some typos are still occasionally possible - sorry!
 Someday this will be more automated for maximum reliability...
 But the general principles this project aspires to follow rigorously are **"Documentation is code"**.

-The actual implemented APIs provide a bit more coverage than what is documented here (and they should be self explanatory), but in some rare cases, the exposed APIs might not have been completely implemented yet.
-Incompletely implemented APIs are not covered by this documentation.

 There is no JavaDocs (yet).
 Someday there will be.
 Note though that the point of this API design is to *minimize* the user's dependence on API documentation.
 The API should "just make sense".
 So expect the JavaDocs to be rather minimalistic.

-## Common programming patterns
+## Programming patterns

 The key design principles behind the shortcuts API are: to be intuitive, succint and consistent.

-There are a small handful of general patterns to be aware of though - once you remember these, everything else should be quite intuitive:
+There are a small handful of general patterns to be aware of though - once you remember these, everything else should be self-explanatory:

 * Other than `new Azure()`, there are **no constructors anywhere**.
 To create a new instance of some type of cloud entity (e.g. `Network`):
   * start with the collection of those objects hanging off the Azure client object (e.g. `azure.networks()`),
   * then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
-  * from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters -- they all look like this: `.with*()` (e.g. `.withGroup("myresourcegroup")`).
-Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoCommplete will only suggest the set of setters that are valid/required at that stage of the definition.
+  * from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
+They all look like this: `.with*()` (e.g. `.withGroup("myresourcegroup")`).
+Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
 This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the offered choices.
   * when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional (some defaults are assumed.)
 Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.

 * **Updates** to existing entities are also done in a "builder pattern/fluent interface" kind of way, it's just that: